AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 ## Enable or disable system updates

-The Updates tab for a Workfront object displays two types of information:
+The Updates section for a Workfront object displays two types of information:

 * **User updates:** User updates are comments that you and other users in your system enter.